This blog was last updated in October 2022.

 After selecting the specific Docker image:

-1. Select the application version, if you want to run a specific version.
+1. Select the application version, if you want to run a specific version by clicking the arrow next to Run button.

 2. To run the latest version, directly click Run.
 (Images stored locally will have Run(Local) on the button)